maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 be delivered, in one form or another.
 Thanks, Aaron, for being the one who started building this out.

-Whoever builds it out, whether Aaron and Petabridge or other parties, they will have to compete with the NuGet gallery.
-Take this into account early on, as doing so will matter more for sustainability of the NuGet marketplace as a whole, than supporting 50 different subscription schemes.
-That also matters, but trust and sustainability are key in this story.
+Whoever builds it out, whether Aaron and Petabridge or other parties, they will have to compete with the NuGet gallery from day one.
+Doing so will matter more for sustainability of the NuGet marketplace as a whole, than supporting 50 different subscription schemes.
+While that also matters, trust and sustainability are key in this story.